 Unemployment Appeals Attorney in Gloucester County

 Unemployment benefits are often the bridge an individual needs to transfer from one job to another.
 Getting a notification from the Department of Labor and Workforce Development stating that you are ineligible for these benefits can be devastating.
 Whether you were notified that you left voluntarily for no good cause or because you were terminated for misconduct, it is important to have quality legal support ready to fight for your rights, your future, and your interests.
-Richardson Employment & Civil Rights Law, LLC provides effective and experienced legal representation for clients who need to appeal an unemployment decision.
+The Vigilante Law Firm, P.C. provides effective and experienced legal representation for clients who need to appeal an unemployment decision.
 While you look for new work, we will focus on your unemployment benefits.
 Contact us today.

 Have you been denied unemployment benefits?

 If you have been denied unemployment benefits, you should contact an attorney.
 It is important to appeal this decision.
 If you were to win your appeal, you could be entitled to all of the benefits you requested.

 Unemployment benefits are for those who leave a position through no fault of their own and cannot find suitable work.
 There are many reasons why someone could be denied unemployment benefits, including, but not limited to:

 - Failing to meet the earning requirements

 - Quitting a position

 Not all situations call for an appeal.
 Discussing your situation with an attorney that can assess your matter and guide you through your legal options is best.